infoscop/kendo-grid-plugins/README.md

 These plugins are distributed in the hope that they will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details at http://www.gnu.org/licenses/.

+All demos use the Kendo grid local data binding example, available at http://demos.telerik.com/kendo-ui/grid/local-data-binding, with minor modifications.

 Instructions will follow.
 Yet demos provided are easy to use.